Where Will Josh Gordon End Up Next? Patriots, Packers Among Most Likely Options

 If the Browns were to release Josh Gordon, he would not be subject to the waiver wire and would be free to sign with whatever team he chooses.
 But Adam Schefter said he believes the Browns are far more likely to trade Gordon, which could bring a reasonably strong return.

-Gordon’s value would evaporate if he had actually failed a drug test — which could lead to a lifetime suspension from the NFL — but that doesn’t appear to be the case.
+Gordon’s value would evaporate if he had actually failed a drug test, which could lead to a lifetime suspension from the NFL, but that doesn’t appear to be the case.
 Reporter Benjamin Allbright reported that there are no indications Gordon failed another test, only that the Browns have finally lost trust in him.

 Teams already calling the Browns, who league sources believe are far more likely to trade Josh Gordon than release him.